duleorlovic/blog/_posts/2015-11-26-angular-and-ruby-on-rails.markdown

 ~~~

-If your controller is protected from CSRF attack than use null session in that
+If your controller is protected from CSRF attack (it contains
-case:
+protect_from_forgery) than use null session instead of exception:

 ~~~
 sed -i app/controllers/application_controller.rb -e '/protect_from_forgery/c \
   # protect_from_forgery with: :exception\
   protect_from_forgery with: :null_session'
 ~~~

+# Angular httpProvider can't send json patch request

+Can't set `'Content-Type': 'application/json'` for angular `$http(method:
+'PATCH')`.
+I tried with both inline `header` and config
+`$httpProvider.defaults.headers.patch = 'Content-Type': 'application/json'`but
+not luck.
+It is always http request.

+UPDATE: it can send, but url needs to be `.json`